abdur-rahman54/Docker/README.md

 	docker build -t <image name> .
 	```

-Note: You can use any name you prefer for the image instead of `iris-classification`.
-Don't forget to include the dot (`.`) at the end of the command to specify the current directory as the build context.
+Note: Don't forget to include the dot (`.`) at the end of the command to specify the current directory as the build context.

 ## Run the Docker container: